TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 3. Adding a data-migration script (described above) that updates the computation's `Context` to 'NORECOMPUTE'.
    * Skip this specific computation in the next deployment.
    * This option is usually chosen when a computation source has changed insignificantly, without affecting the result (see the case "1" above).

+Note that when a recompute on deployment is skipped, Rhetos will not try recompute it again on **next deployment**, unless there are some a new changes in source code that require recomputing the data again.

 ## Legacy features